winterstew/DragonberryPi/README.md

 this.

     mysql-workbench

+    * with mysql-workbench do the following:
-    # open Local instance 3306
+        * open Local instance 3306
-    # ignore error
+        * ignore error
-    # Go to Users and Privileges
+        * Go to Users and Privileges
-    #  new Login => `dragon` password `berry` on localhost
+        *  new Login => `dragon` password `berry` on localhost
-    #  Administrative Roles => DBDesigner
+        *  Administrative Roles => DBDesigner
-    #  Schema Privileges => DragonberryPi: Everything but GRANT
+        *  Schema Privileges => DragonberryPi: Everything but GRANT

-You can also use mysql-workbench to take a look at the database design layout, if you like.  mysql-workbench DragonberryPi/share/mysql/DragonberryPi.mwb
+You can also use mysql-workbench to take a look at the database design layout, if you like.

+    `mysql-workbench DragonberryPi/share/mysql/DragonberryPi.mwb`

 Install the database and/or the example dungeon.
 If you are using MariaDB on jesse, you can have higher time resolution on the save states.